 The Tin Shed juts out over Dickson Inlet to capture uninterrupted water and mountain views.
 Order a bucket of prawns and a coldie from the excellent club-style menu and watch the boats glide into the marina as the sun dips down.

 Jimmy Rum’s Mixing Lounge is an intimate bar with a speak-easy vibe and a diverse list of cocktails.
 Be aware that the entry can be easy to miss – look out for the red lantern hanging outside.

 The dinner restaurants

 The hardest tables to snag in Port Douglas restaurants are the ones at long-time local favourite Salsa Bar and Grill so book before you arrive in town.
 It’s relaxed, tropical and has a menu dominated by fresh, creative seafood.
-Just two doors down, Melaleuca is the new kid in town, where award-winning chef Adam Ion and his wife, Namhee, preside over a menu that’s Mod Oz with a little Korean spice.
+Just two doors down, Melaleuca, is where award-winning chef Adam Ion and his wife, Namhee, preside over a menu that’s Mod Oz with a little Korean spice.
 The courtyard out front is sheltered by huge mango trees – sit here to enjoy people watching along with the pan-seared Daintree barramundi served with sautéed veggies and toasted almonds.

 Image credit: Andrew Watson.
 Top image credit: Rian Cope.

 The Port Douglas markets (Market Park, Wharf Street) are held every Sunday morning on the waterfront, selling clothing, jewellery, crafts and exotic fruits.
 It’s a cotter’s market, meaning all goods for sale are made by the stallholder or their family.

 Port Douglas is home to the best reef fishing in the country.
 East Coast Angling will transport you to some of the most remote locations and offers the chance to chase down that trophy fish before releasing it back into the Coral Sea.